BujjuIsABee/shimelinux/README.md

 You can also use an AUR helper.

-`yay -S shimelinux` or `paru -S shimelinux`
+`paru -S shimelinux` or `yay -S shimelinux`

 ### Nix and NixOS

-If you are on **NixOS** or are using the nix package manager, you can install ShimeLinux from the Nix User Repository.
+If you are on **NixOS** or are using the Nix package manager, you can install ShimeLinux from the Nix User Repository.

-First setup the NUR by following its [documentation](https://nur.nix-community.org/documentation/)
+First, set up the NUR by following its [documentation](https://nur.nix-community.org/documentation/)

-Then add ShimeLinux to your packages:
+Then, add ShimeLinux to your packages:

 ```nix
 {
   # System-wide install